Organic Seeds, Non-GMO Seeds and Heirloom Seeds

-Certified Organic Seeds are harvested from certified organic crops.
+Organic seeds are harvested from certified organic crops.
 The seeds may be a hybrid or heirloom variety.
 Organic farmers must seek out organic seed in order to qualify for USDA Organic certification.
 If they can't find organic vegetable seed or organic herb seed they're allowed to use conventional, untreated seed.

-Heirloom Seed An heirloom is a cultivar that was commonly grown during earlier periods in human history, but which is not used in modern large-scale agriculture.
+An heirloom is a cultivar that was commonly grown during earlier periods in human history, but which is not used in modern large-scale agriculture.
 Many heirloom vegetables have kept their traits through open pollination.
 Heirloom seeds are considered to be passed down from prior generations of plants that have been cultivated for their positive traits.

-Open-pollinated Open pollination is pollination by insects, birds, wind, or other natural mechanisms.
+Open pollination is pollination by insects, birds, wind, or other natural mechanisms.
 The seeds of open-pollinated plants will produce new generations of those plants.
-Because breeding is uncontrolled and the pollen (male parent) source is unknown, open pollination may result in plants that vary widely in genetic traits.
+Breeding is uncontrolled and the pollen (male parent) source is unknown, open pollination may result in plants that vary widely in genetic traits.
 Open pollination may increase biodiversity.
-Seeds in our catalog are open-pollinated unless labeled as hybrid.
+Our organic seeds are open-pollinated unless labeled as hybrid.

-Hybrid Seed Hybrid seed is produced by manually cross-pollinated plants.
+Hybrid seed is produced by manually cross-pollinated plants.
 Hybrids are bred to improve the characteristics of the resulting plants, such as better yield, greater uniformity, improved color, disease resistance, and so forth.
-Hybrid seed cannot be saved, as the seed from the first generation of hybrid plants does not reliably produce true copies, therefore, new seed must be purchased for each planting.
+Hybrid seed cannot be saved, as the seed from the first generation of hybrid plants does not reliably produce true copies.
+Therefore, new seed must be purchased for each planting.
 Being a hybrid seed does not mean that these plants are genetically engineered.

-Seed Saving Open pollination is the key to seed saving.
+Open pollination is the key to seed saving.
 Plants that reproduce through natural means tend to adapt to local conditions over time.
 They evolve as reliable performers, particularly in their localities.
 Your local Master Gardeners can be an excellent resource with more information on any seed savers exchanges.

-Tomatoes, Indeterminate Indeterminate cultivars develop into vines that never top off and continue producing until killed by frost.
-Favorite of home growers who want ripe fruit throughout the season.
+Indeterminate cultivars develop into vines that never top off and continue producing until killed by frost.
+This is a favorite of organic home gardeners who want ripe fruit throughout the season.